godot-rust/old-website/content/_index.md

 # Example

-The most general use-case of the bindings will be to interact with Godot using the generated wrapper classes, as well as providing custom functionality by exposing Rust types as *NativeScript*s.
+The most general use case of the bindings will be to write Rust APIs that can be invoked from GDScript (so-called _Native Classes_).

-NativeScript is an extension for GDNative that allows a dynamic library to register "script classes" to Godot.

 As is tradition, a simple "Hello World" should serve as an introduction.
-For a full tutorial, check out ["Getting Started" from the user guide](https://godot-rust.github.io/book/getting-started.html)!
+For a full tutorial, check out ["Getting Started" from the user guide][getting-started]!

 ```rust
 use gdnative::prelude::*;